RajeshA76/freecodecamp_daily_challenges_python/README.md

     2 and 8 (2 + 8 = 10), whose indices are 0 and 4
     4 and 6 (4 + 6 = 10), whose indices are 2 and 3
     Add all the indices together to get a return value of 9.
     ```
+- 20/12/2025 -> Purge Most Recent
+    ```
+    Given an array of values, remove all occurrences of the most frequently occurring element and return the resulting array.

+    If multiple values are tied for most frequent, remove all of them.
+    Do not change any of the other elements or their order.
+    ```